How to keep a sustainable PET recycling industry in Europe

 About EPBP

-The European PET Bottle Platform (EPBP) is a voluntary initiative supported by the European Federation of Bottled Waters (EFBW), the European Association of Plastic Recycling and Recovery Organizations (EPRO), Petcore Europe, Plastics Recyclers Europe (PRE) and the European non-alcoholic beverages association (UNESDA).
+The European PET Bottle Platform (EPBP) is a voluntary initiative supported by the Natural Mineral Waters Europe (NMWE), Petcore Europe and the European non-alcoholic beverages association (UNESDA).

 The Platform consists of technical experts in the field of PET production, design and recycling, whose only objective is the evaluation of new technologies and providing an independent and confidential assessment of their impact on the PET recycling processes across Europe.